-Purpose of Ubumi Prisons Initiative (UPI)
+Purpose of Ubumi Prisons Initiative

-- UPI’s purpose is to contribute to a general improvement of the conditions in prisons in Africa.
+- Ubumi’s purpose is to contribute to a general improvement of the conditions in prisons in Africa.
 UPI wishes to help to establish the best conditions possible for the inmates in terms of physical, mental and social conditions and to work for that the inmates’ basic human rights are respected both while in prison and after imprisonment.

 - The association wishes to assist children, former inmates, their families and their local communities with the reintegration process.